 IV.
-Temporary Accommodation While Requests Are Being Processed receipt, review and approval by the Joint Port LRC of certification from the applicant's own health care provider -- on the JPLRC form (available at all PMA or ILWU local offices and Joint Dispatch Halls) -- that (1) the applicant has work restrictions that result from a mental or physical impairment, (2) but that he or she can nonetheless perform particular work tasks without creating a risk of injury to him/herself or others with specified accommodations.
+Temporary Accommodation While Requests Are Being Processed

+1. Temporary accommodations may be granted to individuals who have filed a request for accommodation under the CLRC ADA policy while the accommodation request is under review.
+Requests for temporary accommodation shall be acted upon at the initial meeting held by the Joint Port LRC with an applicant for disability accommodation upon receipt, review and approval by the Joint Port LRC of certification from the applicant's own health care provider -- on the JPLRC form (available at all PMA or ILWU local offices and Joint Dispatch Halls) -- that (1) the applicant has work restrictions that result from a mental or physical impairment, (2) but that he or she can nonetheless perform particular work tasks without creating a risk of injury to him/herself or others with specified accommodations.